trevorcampbell/subsampledposteriordb/README.md

 ## Important Caveat
 Because of how the subsampled posteriors are implemented (see below), `logp(x)` can be 10-10,000x faster than adding up all the individual `logp(x,i)` terms.
-Do not use these posteriors to compare subsampled methods to full-data methods.
-This repository is meant to be used for comparing different methods on a single (subsampled or full-data) posterior from PosteriorDB.
+**Do not use these Stan posteriors to compare subsampled methods to full-data methods.** This repository is meant to be used for comparing different methods on a single (subsampled or full-data) posterior from PosteriorDB.

 ## Basic Usage